 Duties of the Board

-• decides on the long-term goals and business strategy of the Group for achieving the long-term goals;
+• decides on the long-term goals and business strategy of the Group for achieving those long-term goals

 • appoints, dismisses and decides on the remuneration of